-This measure will prevent the cruel confinement of farm animals, which is why the The Humane Society of the United States and California veterinarians support it.
 Science shows that pigs, chickens, and cows are intelligent, social animals.
 But on some industrialized factory farms, they’re locked in cages so small they can barely move.
 Independent animal welfare experts agree that this causes physical and mental suffering.

 Improves food safety

 This measure will eliminate unsafe products from the California marketplace.
 Cramming tens of thousands of animals into tiny cages promotes the spread of disease.
 That’s why the Center for Food Safety endorses the measure.
 Numerous studies show that Salmonella-the leading cause of food poisoning-related death in America-is more common in cage facilities than cage-free farms.